VP-MaxHax/lyric_archive/frontend/README.md

 # Lyric_archive

 This project is a full-stack application built with Node.js for the backend and React.js for the frontend.
-Below are the details for setting up and running both parts of the application.
+Below are the details for setting up and running frontend of the application.

 ## Frontend